 If you wish to book a ride to the same location at the same time each week (known as subscription trips) contact our office one week in advance of the first ride.

-All customers are required to pay full Oakville Transit fare each time they board a vehicle.
 If using cash, please pay with exact change as drivers do not carry change.

 Visit our Fares page for pricing.